ajdruff/git-get/README.md

 ## Why not just use git clone?

-Without `git get`, you can do *almost* do everything that `git get` lets you do but with multiple steps.
+Using just git, you can do *almost* everything that `git get` lets you do, but you'll need to do it in multiple steps.

 * `git get` allows you to add a project's files to your project without having to add it as a submodule or manually deleting its .git folder.
 * `git get`  will automatically include all the submodules needed for the project (without their corresponding git directories by default)